Salute to Veterans- WWII, Korean War and

 He continued military service during the Vietnam War.
 As a Medic, Lucas witnessed battlefield casualties and faced great struggles finding a job at the end of his tour.

 “I worked a while as a carpenter.
 At this time, the general population of the United States could not accept the Vietnam conflict.
 There were demonstrations, and by being a military person, I was almost a banned individual.
 And I encountered the difficulty of trying to get jobs in my profession.
 I went to a place in Little Rock that had an opening, and I went through the interview and he said ‘Well, I know you are qualified and I know you would do a good job, but I just don’t have anything to do with the military,’” Lucas says.

 “LTC Kenneth Lucas’ long and distinguished career in the military is admirable.
 I am grateful for his years of service and leadership to our country.
 I am proud of this opportunity to share his memories,” Boozman said.

-Boozman will submit Brantley’s entire interview to the Veterans History Project, an initiative of the Library of Congress’s American Folklife Center to collect and retain the oral histories of our nation’s veterans.
+Boozman will submit Lucas’s entire interview to the Veterans History Project, an initiative of the Library of Congress’s American Folklife Center to collect and retain the oral histories of our nation’s veterans.

-Tags: Senator, John Boozman, recognizes, WWII, Korean War, veteran, Floyd Brantley To share or post to your site, click on "Post Link".
+Tags: U.S. Senator, John Boozman, recognizes, Lt.
+Col. Kenneth Lucas, veteran, WWII, Korean War, Vietnam War To share or post to your site, click on "Post Link".
 This site is an Outreach of the ARRA News Service.